netanel4443/MapWithWeatherData/README.md

 # Getting Started
-1) make sure you are on project's destination . if not navigate to project destination -> via
+1) make sure you are on project's destination . if not navigate to project destination -> via terminal (or any destination that navigates you to MapWithWeatherData)
  ```bash
     cd MapWithWeatherData
 ```
-2)  (or any destination that navigates you to MapWithWeatherData) or any other way you desire to get to MapWithWeatherData folder
+  or any other way you desire to get to MapWithWeatherData folder

 3) then type in terminal
 ```bash